Reduced Data-Driven Turbulence Closure for Capturing Long-Term Statistics: Results

 To compare one-dimensional (empirical) distributions we use the Kolmogorov-Smirnov (KS) test statistic, which measures the distance between two cumulative density functions (CDFs) $F(x)$ and $G(x)$ via

+Instead of using a pointwise measure as \eqref{eq:KS}, it might be appropriate to use a similarity measure that integrates over the support of the two pdfs, e.g.\ the Hellinger or Wasserstein distance.
+However, to be able to compare the distances obtained from different QoIs binning or normalization choices have to be made, because the distributions of the QoI live on different scales.
+We opted to retain the simpler KS statistic, avoiding these choices.
+We found our results to be robust under a change to the Hellinger distance (where we binned based on the spread of the reference distribution).
 To get an intuition of what can be considered a small KS-distance, we compare the marginals of our QoIs over the first 10000 days of a 20000-day HF simulation to the distribution over the full 20000 days, see Table \ref{tab: KS HF converged}.

 We first inspect the convergence of the distributions of $Q_{i, HF}$ and $\Delta Q_i$ in terms of the KS-distance, see Figure \ref{fig: convergence of dQ and Q_HF}, where we compare the distribution over the first $x$ days of a simulation to the distribution over the full 20000 simulation days.\footnote{We exclude the first 200 days as burn-in period for the low fidelity simulation.} Especially the corrections on the large scales converge faster than the corresponding QoI distributions in the HF simulation, resulting in convergence of all correction distributions within 1000 days, which is considerably faster than the 10000 days needed for the QoI distributions in the HF solver.
 The probability density functions (PDFs) of the corrections $\Delta Q_i$ (A \& C) resemble Gaussian distributions, which we will try to exploit later.